TheDayIsMyEnemy/WeatherCli/README.md

 A simple tool that allows you to get weather data using the [OpenWeatherMap](https://openweathermap.org) API.

-Shows the current Weather in your terminal.
+Displays the current Weather in your terminal.

 ## Installation